ghostinthecamera/IGCS-GITC/README.md

-Injectable Generic Camera System by Frams Bouma
+Injectable Generic Camera System by Frans Bouma
 ===============================================

 This is a generic injectable camera system which is used as a base for cameras for taking screenshots within games.